 Let’s face it, weddings can be a bit pricey—well, really pricey.
 However, the trick to budgeting your wedding is all in the details.
 That said, one of the most important details of wedding planning (that can add up quickly) is creating wedding invitations.
-While there are many decorative elements and fun ways to let your guests know about the big day, you don’t need to break the bank.
-Read on for our top seven tips regarding how to save money on wedding invitations.
+There are many decorative elements and fun ways to let your guests know about the big day.
+However, you don’t need to break the bank.
+Read on for our top tips regarding how to save money on wedding invitations.

 1. Keep it simple

 Nowadays, decorative elements are seemingly endless with the ability to customize your wedding invitation any way you’d like.
 Everyone hopes that their wedding invitation ideas will come to life and stand out from the crowd.
 From wax seals to foil pressing, there are numerous ways to design your wedding invitations.
 However, sometimes simple is simply better, especially when you are on a budget.

 2. Limit decorative elements

 When it comes to designing your wedding invitation, choose one or two elements that you consider “must-haves” for your invitation.
 Start with the basics and add one or two decorative elements.
 You’d be surprised how much a simple touch can tie the invitation together beautifully without going overboard.

 Consider which decorative elements will be more expensive in the long run.
 For example, a wax seal or belly band will significantly add to the overall weight of the invitation.
 That’s because each invitation will weigh slightly more, which will increase the overall shipping price.
 Instead, opt for lightweight decorative elements such as foil pressing or calligraphy.